jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 The first portion of ``main`` loads data from a file, parses it, and then uses the data to create ``Country`` objects to add to a ``CountryCatalogue``.

+The next portion simply alters the contents of the ``CountryCatalogue`` object and the third part queries the ``CountryCatalogue`` for some details.

+The next section queries the

 This part is about populating the country catalogue based on information contained within text files.
 You will be required to perform some file I/O.